calypsonet/calypsonet-keyple-support-website/content/add-ons/demo/ticketing.md

 	</tbody>
 </table>

-These demos can be installed on various Android terminals such as Coppernic, Famoco, Flowbird, or Bluebird using the plugins provided by CNA.
+These demos can be installed on various Android terminals such as Coppernic, Famoco, Arrive, or Bluebird using the plugins provided by CNA.

 Validation scenario:
 - An autonomous validator on Android-based ticketing terminal that seamlessly starts a secure session when a contactless card is detected.